Miami-Dade County, Florida: Establishment

-Dade County was created on January 18, 1836, under the Territorial Act of the United States.
+Dade County was created on February 4, 1836, under the Territorial Act of the United States.
 The county was named after Major Francis L. Dade, a soldier killed in 1835 in the Second Seminole War, at what has since been named the Dade Battlefield.

+Originally, the county was set to be named "Pinckney County", after Thomas Pinckney, a statesman and diplomat from South Carolina who drafted the Treaty of San Lorenzo.
+The county's credited father, Richard Fitzpatrick, preferred this name as he was from South Carolina himself; however, when news reached Tallahassee of the Dade Massacre, the Territorial Legislative Council inserted Dade's name instead into a pending bill to create the new county.

 At the time of its creation, Dade County included the land that now contains Palm Beach and Broward counties, together with the Florida Keys from Bahia Honda Key north and the land of present-day Miami-Dade County.
 The county seat was originally at Indian Key in the Florida Keys; then in 1844, the County seat was moved to Miami.
 The Florida Keys from Key Largo to Bahia Honda were returned to Monroe County in 1866.
 In 1888 the county seat was moved to Juno, near present-day Juno Beach, Florida, returning to Miami in 1899.
 In 1909, Palm Beach County was formed from the northern portion of what was Dade County, and then in 1915, Palm Beach County and Dade County contributed nearly equal portions of land to create what is now Broward County.
 There have been no significant boundary changes to the county since 1915.

-Hurricanes
+Hurricane Andrew

 The third-costliest natural disaster to occur in the United States was Hurricane Andrew, which hit Miami in the early morning of Monday, August 24, 1992.
-It struck the southern part of the county from due east, south of Miami and very near Homestead, Kendall, and Cutler Ridge (now the Town of Cutler Bay).
-Damages numbered over US$25 billion in the county alone, and recovery has taken years in these areas where the destruction was greatest.
-This was the costliest natural disaster in US history until Hurricane Katrina struck the Gulf region in 2005.
+It struck the southern part of the county from due east, south of Miami and very near Homestead, Kendall, and Cutler Ridge, which was later renamed Cutler Bay.
+Damages exceeded US$25 billion in the county, and recovery took years in these areas where the destruction was greatest.
+Hurricane Andrew was the costliest natural disaster in U.S. history until Hurricane Katrina struck the Gulf region in 2005.

 Name change

+Miami-Dade County has previously attempted to change its name 5 times between 1958 and 1990, with voters rejecting each proposal.
+Below are the results of the previous elections to change the county's name:

-On November 13, 1997, voters changed the name of the county from Dade to Miami-Dade to acknowledge the international name recognition of Miami.
+On November 13, 1997, voters changed the name of the county from "Dade County" to "Miami-Dade County" to acknowledge the international name recognition of Miami.
 Voters were acting pursuant to home rule powers granted to Dade County, including the ability to change the name of the county without the consent of the Florida Legislature.
-The change in name also addressed a source of public dissatisfaction with the name "Dade" which was chosen to honor Francis L. Dade, who had been killed in the Dade battle in the 1830s.
-The massacre did not occur in South Florida, but in the west central part of the state, in present-day Sumter County, near Bushnell.
-There is also a Dade City, which is closer to the site of the massacre.

-Miami-Dade is the only hyphenated county name in the United States (although Alaska's Matanuska-Susitna Borough is similarly adorned).
+With the name change, Miami-Dade County became the only county in the United States whose name was hyphenated.